xvik/dropwizard-guicey-ext/guicey-jdbi/README.md

 DBI own's Transaction annotation and more common Transactional annotations).

 At the beginning of unit of work, DBI handle is created and bound to thread (thread local).
-All repositories are simply using this bound handle and so where transaction inside unit of work.
+All repositories are simply using this bound handle and so share transaction inside unit of work.

 ##### @InTransaction